New queer poetry is in an exciting place.

 Submission guidelines

-With our anthology submissions, please send a single Word or pdf document containing your work, with a small additional paragraph about yourself.
-We judge the poems blind, so try to keep your name off the actual document if possible.
+Please send a single Word or pdf document containing your work, with a small additional paragraph about yourself.
+We judge the poems blind, so try to keep your name off the actual poetry document if possible.
 Don’t worry too much about what to say in the paragraph.
 We just want to know a little bit about you, how you identify, if you’ve been published elsewhere, and what your work is like.
 Please don’t include any graphics or images in the bio or in your submission.

 We’re based in London, but publish poets from all over the world.
 Submission is free and, with our anthologies, you retain your copyright.
 We know how difficult it is to get published, so we’re happy for you to submit elsewhere simultaneously.
 We don’t publish work that has already been published online or in print.